paragoner1/crisis-companion/SOLANA_SOS_SLIDES.md

 # 🗓️ THE ROADMAP

 **Q1 2026: Launch as Seeker's default app with mobile wallet integration.
 Q2: Secure emergency and hospital partnerships.
-Q3: International expansion with localized, multi-language protocols and community contributions.
+Q3: International expansion with BONK rewards for interventions and SKR integration for Seeker ecosystem.
 Q4: Hit $50M revenue via government deals.
 From hackathon prototype to safety revolution—join me in making Solana Mobile the lifesaver standard.**

 ---